fjelder/larax2/README.md

-Larax - powerade by Laravel
+Larax - powered by Laravel